mjftw/pluma-automation/docs/tutorials/2-tutorial-hardware-control.md

 * [Adding a console controller](./2-1-tutorial-console.md)

-We'll also view our USB tree and look at how the Automation Lab discovers USB devices.
+We'll also view our USB tree and look at how Pluma discovers USB devices.

 * [USB Devices](./2-2-tutorial-usb.md)